Employers are more likely to offer jobs to candidates with friends in the organization.

 In service industries such as law, financial services, or consulting, campus recruiting results can be extremely unpredictable as students tend to leverage competing offers to consolidate their negotiating power.
 Any information that can help predict offer success rate is extremely valuable.

-Lastly, involving employees in recruiting also goes through ensuring they are supporters and ambassadors of the employer brand.
+Lastly, involving employees in recruiting also ensures they are supporters and ambassadors of the employer brand.
 These employees talk everyday about their jobs to their partner, their neighbour, their friend at the gym, their accountant.
 How they talk about the job has a huge influence that employer’s ability to attract candidates.

 If you think about it, we’re talking about three separate layers when it relates to the role of employees in recruiting:

 - Employee information: learning more about the networks of your employees in order to hire better

 - Employee mindset: nurturing your employer brand with the employee population to help advocate it to candidates

 - Employee actions: inviting employees to support the company in its hiring efforts, either by referring candidates or simply acting as ambassadors to the brand.